 The following things on your record disqualify you from working in direct contact jobs in Minnesota.
 This is true even if these things happened in another state or they happened when you were a minor (under age 18).

 Violent, sexual, drug, and theft-related convictions disqualify you from working in the health care field.
 Some violent and sex-related crimes disqualify you forever.
 Most other felonies disqualify you for 15 years, gross misdemeanors for 10 years, and misdemeanors for 7 years.
+Starting in August 2024, certain felony, gross misdemeanor, and misdemeanor drug offenses will have a 5-year disqualification period.

 For work in a childcare setting, convictions for a violent misdemeanor committed against a child are a permanent disqualification.
 This includes convictions for child abuse, child endangerment, sexual assault, or a misdemeanor involving child pornography.